Daniel-J-Hall/Learning-Python/README.md

 # Learning-Python
-This repo is for documenting my progress in learning python.
-This can include posts of my small projects or things that i have learned.
+This repository is for documenting my progress in learning Python.
+This can include posts of small projects/things that I have created/compiled.